Louis Edmund Blaze: Kingswood College

 On 4 May 1891 Blaze opened 'The Boys High School' on Pavilion Street in the centre of Kandy, with eleven pupils.
 Blaze modelled the school on the traditional English Public School system, even naming the four houses at the school: Eton; Harrow; Winchester and Rugby.
-As the school did not qualify for government assistance, Blaze had to hand over the struggling institution to the Methodist Mission in July 1894.
+As the school did not qualify for government assistance, Blaze had to hand over the struggling institution to the Wesleyan Mission in July 1894.
 Blaze was responsible for introducing rugby to schools in Ceylon, having learnt the game and the rules whilst he was teaching in India, he started coaching his pupils in the sport from the year the school was established.
 The first ever inter-school match in Ceylon was held on 11 August 1906 between Kingswood and Trinity at the Bogambara Grounds, which ended in a six-all draw.
 On 12 January 1898, Blaze moved the school to Brownrigg Street, where the school was renamed, Kingswood Public School.
 In 1900 he wrote a textbook, History of Ceylon, the first comprehensive school textbook on the history of Sri Lanka and the prescribed history textbook for middle school until the late 1930s (with ten editions being published in that time).
 In 1902 the school had the distinction of appointing the first lady teacher to the staff of a Boys School in the country.
 On 30 September 1904 he established the Kingswood Union, the association for old boys at the college, for which he was unanimously elected as president.
 In 1914 he authored The Story of Lanka, another detailed history of the island, which became the Middle School school text for history (it was re-printed six times).
 During the first sixty years of the institution, the school eventually became one of the most prominent Public Schools in Kandy.
 Before his retirement he planned the removal of the school from the small premises it occupied in Brownrigg Street relocating it, in 1925, to the village of Wel-Ata in Mulgampola, then a quiet suburb of Kandy.
 Blaze retired from the principalship of the school on 31 December 1923, after serving in that position for thirty years.